 The Body and Exercise: The Underlying Message

 Your body is your body alone.
 You are the only one feeling the things it’s telling you.
 Listen to it and let it guide you.
-And when we stop looking at our bodies as a shape, or as a weight, everything can start to change.
+And when we stop looking at our bodies as shapes, or as a weight, everything can start to change.
 If we can take a step back and remember that our bodies do everything for us, we can begin to appreciate it a bit differently.
 Our goals should be to aim for health, happiness, and fulfillment.
 Not a number or a size.
 It’s amazing what can happen when we can make that switch.
 And again, it’s not always the easiest switches, but my goodness is it the most rewarding.

 The next time you are having an issue or negative thought about exercising, I want to remind you that it’s okay to have that thought in the first place.
-I don’t want you to judge yourself in that moment.
+I don’t want you to judge yourself at that moment.
 It happens to the best of us.
 And if you find this happening often, I hope you give us a call.
 We all deserve to have healthy, and loving relationships with ourselves – and yes, that includes the body we live in.

 Cristina Panaccione and Associates has locations in the South Hills and Robinson Township.
 We are currently accepting a limited number of new patients, so check out our videos to learn more about the ways in which we can support you.